Ümit Ülgen: Acting

+He became the first Turkish actor to play a character in a Marvel film in 2016 with the role of Sol Rama in Dr Strange.
 His breakthrough performance came in the 2025 political thriller Exodus, where he plays a leading role as Mehmet Özdemir, a principled Turkish police officer navigating a climate of repression following the 2016 coup attempt.
 The film was released on 20 June 2025 (World Refugee Day) and received the Best Drama Feature award at the London Independent Film Festival.

 Photography

 Ülgen has expressed interest in fine art photography, though little public documentation is available about his work or exhibitions.